 It starts in San Vincente de la Barquera and finishes in the Santo Toribio Monastery (site only in Spanish so use Google translate if needed) where pilgrims come to see the Lígnum Crucis, reportedly the single largest piece of Christ’s cross.

-I’ve hiked part of the Camino Leganiego and LOVED it.
+I’ve hiked part of the Camino Lebaniego and LOVED it.
 The entire Camino is just 73 km long and can be completed in three to four days.

 Alternative starting points to San Vincente de la Barquera are Santander, Comillas, or Liébana.
 These extend your Camino and include part of the Camino Norte, or the Northern Camino.